Office of International Student Services

 Students seeking admission into UA Little Rock’s Graduate School should consider the following:

-- Graduate admissions for prospective graduate certificate, masters, and doctoral students are handled through the Graduate School.
-Identify the program you are interested in and research their webpage, course catalog, and course descriptions.
+- Graduate admissions for prospective graduate certificates, master’s, and doctoral students are handled through the Graduate School.
+Identify the program you are interested in and research its webpage, course catalog, and course descriptions.
 Graduate students will want to be in touch with their Graduate Coordinator for degree-specific application information. and ask questions to their graduate program coordinator to ensure that it is the right degree program for their academic goals.

 - Decide when to begin your studies at UA Little Rock.
 Take note of the program deadlines.
 Some programs have strictly enforced deadlines, while others have rolling admission.
 Application for admission can be submitted up to twelve months in advance of the semester in which you wish to begin your studies at UA Little Rock.
 Any applications received after the deadlines will automatically be deferred to the next semester.

 - Summer Start Date: F and J students considering beginning a program in the summer must be sure there are enough on-campus classes to be enrolled full-time.

 To apply for admission to UA Little Rock, all the following documents must be submitted:

 - The application fee for undergraduate and graduate programs is $40 USD.
 Students can pay their application fee with major credit cards (e.g., Visa, Mastercard, Discover) or US bank checks.
 Cash or non-US bank checks are not accepted.
 Application fees are non-refundable.